orbingol/geomdl-examples/README.rst

 |DOI|_ |RTD|_ |PYPI|_ |ANACONDA|_

 This repository contains API demonstration scripts for the NURBS-Python_ package.
-Please see the `documentation <http://nurbs-python.readthedocs.io/en/latest>`_ for more details.
+Please refer to the `documentation <http://nurbs-python.readthedocs.io/>`_ for more details.

 Directory Structure
 ===================